 The California State Senate is considering a bill that will endanger bike and scooter sharing in California.
 It’s absolutely crucial to voice your opposition to this dangerous bill today.

-The Kill Bike-Share Bill (AB 371) would require providers of shared bikes and scooters (whether a private company or a transit agency) to carry insurance to pay for injuries caused through no fault of their own, including by the rider’s own negligence.
-It’s unprecedented, and will drive up the costs of bike and scooter sharing so severely that many programs will have to be canceled and our hopes of expansion into low-income communities are dashed.
+The Kill Bike-Share Bill (AB 371) would require providers of shared scooters (whether a private company, non-profit, or a transit agency) to carry insurance to pay for injuries caused through no fault of their own including by the rider’s own negligence.
+It requires a study that is likely to lead to a similar requirement for shared bikes in the future.